Emergency Medical Services

 - Safely and effectively perform all practical skills within the national, state, and local guidelines at the EMT-paramedic level.

 CAAHEP Accredited Paramedic Programs and CoAEMSP Letter of Review (LoR) Programs track and report outcome measures annually to the Committee on Accreditation for the Emergency Medical Services Professions (CoAEMSP).
-The most current CoAEMSP Annual Report was for the calendar year 2021.
-The most recent success rate for the National Registry of EMT Paramedic/State Cognitive exam was 90.9%.
+The most current CoAEMSP Annual Report for the calendar year 2022.
+The most recent success rate for the National Registry of EMT Paramedic/State cognitive exam was 67%.
 The most recent positive placement rate for graduates was 100%.
 Positive placement is defined by the CoAEMSP as 'Employed full or part-time in a related field and/or continuing his/her education and/or serving in the military'.
 Positive placement is measured at completion of the program.
-The most recent retention rate was 84.6 %.
+The most recent retention rate was 80%.